<< Click to Display Table of Contents >>

 When moving forward and actually creating the Widget with the Widget Editor, consider the following suggested steps.

 Note that as a general guideline, the idea is for you to start little by little and implement functionality in your Widget incrementally.

 1. Define your Widget as a control in your form, or to be inside of a table

 This is a mandatory first step prompted when creating the Widget.

-Do this first to ensure that plugins are not causing conflicts at this point.
+Do this first to make sure that plugins are not causing conflicts at this point.

 You should be able to simulate the default Widget template while having the JS plugins included.

 You may then also include CSS while ensuring that you are not adding CSS styles that affect general elements or the UI overall (not affecting <body>, all <p> etc).